MRSIMM0/rekrutacja-astek/README.md

 #### Backend
   * Tests - to run tests you have to navigate into backend folder next  use `mvn clean test`

-  * Build - to build a project you have to navigate into the backend folder, next use `mvn package` to build the project.
+  * Build - to build a project you have to navigate into the backend folder, first run `mvn clean compile` next use `mvn package` to build the project.
 Jar file will be located in `/backend/src/target`

   * Run - to run backend you have to navigate into backend folder next to  use <br> ` mvn clean compile exec:java -Dexec.mainClass="src.Server"`